Study in the USA | IDP Vietnam

 • Experience in finding and choosing a school: It is recommended to make a table to compare schools, first of all, it is necessary to see the location of the school you want to study, you need to answer the question of what major you want to study?
 You should take personality tests to find out your strengths and choose your favorite major.

-here.
+• U.S. student visa interview experience: You can refer to and outline frequently asked questions when going to the interview, which can be found here.
 You should answer briefly, accurately, and correctly on the application, you will feel more trusted by the Consulate.
 In addition, you should prepare a detailed study plan to convince the interviewer.
-And especially, you should prepare yourself to be as comfortable and confident as possible.
+And especially you should prepare yourself to be as comfortable and confident as possible.

 • Experience in hunting for American scholarships: You should learn about scholarships to study in the US through official scholarship websites and apply for scholarship positions that are really suitable for you.
-In addition, you can look for centers to find the most appropriate scholarship, and the path to getting a scholarship is also shorter when there is a direct guide.
+In addition, you can look for centers to find the most appropriate scholarship and the path to getting a scholarship is also shorter when there is a direct guide.

 In addition to the above sharing, you can refer to 8 experiences of studying in the US from international students to be able to have a more objective view of the reality of life in the US from those who came before you.